 Not the most engaging process.

 The global shift to remote work due to COVID-19 has only exacerbated this problem—now teams can’t even meet in the same room.
 It’s hard to stay on the same page, energy’s low, and it’s easier than ever to lose focus on (and interest in) the task at hand with all the distractions going on at home.

 With Lucidspark, your company can add some life back into its strategic planning sessions and start turning your plans into action on the spot.
-Learn how to facilitate a strategic planning session in our virtual whiteboard.
+Learn how to facilitate a planning session with our strategic planning software.

 Steps for facilitating a strategic planning session